Varshu06/WordyWorld/IMPLEMENTATION_PHASES.md

 - Clear instructions

 **Final Features** 🎯
-- About page ("What is WordyWorld?")
+- About page ("What is WordQuest?")
-- Instructions screen (how to play each game)
+- Instructions screen (how to play each game) (some already in game)
 - Credits page (who built this awesome thing!)

 **C. Launch Preparation** 🚀

 **Documentation** 📝
-- README file for developers
+- ✅ README file for developers
+- ✅ Setup instructions
+- ✅ Server documentation
-- User guide for parents/kids
+- 🚧 User guide for parents/kids
-- Setup instructions
-- Deployment guide
+- 🚧 Deployment guide

 **Hosting** 🌐
-- Deploy to a website (Vercel, Netlify, GitHub Pages)
+- 🚧 Deploy to a website (Vercel, Netlify, GitHub Pages)
-- Get a domain name (wordyworld.com? wordyworld.app?)
+- 🚧 Get a domain name (wordquest.com? wordquest.app?)
-- Make it accessible to everyone!
+- 🚧 Make it accessible to everyone!
-- Set up analytics (see how kids use it)
+- 🚧 Set up analytics (see how kids use it)

 **Launch Day** 🎉
 - Announce it! (social media, communities)